torcoste/relearn-rs/README.md

 - You should have a Unix-like OS (Linux, macOS, Windows **with WSL only**)
 - You should have [rust and cargo](https://www.rust-lang.org/tools/install) installed on your computer
+- **rlrn** currently only supports bash and zsh.
+Please make sure you use one of these

 ### Installation